 Avoid drinking: sport drinks, soda and other sweetened beverages, caffeine, alcohol

 Special risks: Older adults have a smaller fluid reserve and a weakened sense of thirst.
 They also overheat more easily, so dehydration can have more serious consequences.
 If you suspect that an elderly person is dehydrated, get them somewhere cool and shady, and give them water to drink.
 Cold compresses, cool showers and baths can also help.

 - Sunken eyes

 - Low blood pressure

 Drink this, not that: The National Institute on Aging recommends that seniors make drinking water a part of their routine.
 The organization suggests committing to drinking a full glass before you leave the house or each time you take a pill.
 During heat waves, spend as much time as possible in air-conditioning — at home, a senior center or public library.
-Read about the biggest health questions affecting seniors.

 Other recommended drinks: electrolyte-enhanced water, flavored seltzer, decaf iced tea, nutrition shakes like Ensure

 Severe dehydration requires medical attention.
 “If someone is experiencing an alteration in their mental status or feels dizzy, or if they’re not keeping anything down by mouth, you’d want to come to the emergency department,” says George Becker, MD, medical director for the Department of Emergency Medicine at Valley Hospital in Ridgewood, New Jersey.
 A doctor can administer intravenous saline solution, which rehydrates faster than drinking water.

 By all means, enjoy your time outdoors and stay active.
 Just remember to take a break to cool off and drink up every hour or so, and remind kids and seniors to do the same.